Sales representatives promote, market and sell products or services to business and professional establishments, or wholesale or retail outlets.

 - confident, enthusiastic and persuasive

-- motivated, and able to work without direct supervision
+- motivated, and able to work on their own

 - able to work well under pressure.